Jain temples, Halebidu: Excavation

 In 2019, the remains of Jain temple were found near Parshvanatha Basadi.
 In the excavated structure around ten sculptures were found, these sculptures have been moved to Halebid museum.
 ASI started constructing a compound wall around the Jain complex but during construction few Jain sculptures were found along with the basement structure of another Jain temple.
 The sculptures were moved to the museum.
 However, the temple structure was damaged due to the use of heavy earthmoving machinery.
 The remains of a 30 × 20 m Jain temple built in the time of Hoysala dynasty was discovered near the Shantinatha Basadi during an excavation in 2021.
 Many artefacts and sculptures were discovered in the temple site.
 A 2 ft Jain Upasaka sculpture was also discovered along with the temple remains.

 According to A. Aravazhi, assistant archeologist in Archaeological Survey of India, Halebidu has many Jain temples built during the reign of Hoysala empire underground.

 Restoration

 These Jain basadi complex is protected by Archaeological Survey of India.
 A compound wall is being built around the temple structure found 2019, more than 1,000 sculptures have been found in this area, ASI is planning to build an open-air museum for display.
 These idols include an idol of Goddess Ambika represented as salabhanjika with her child in one hand and amra-lumbi (mango tree branch) in other.
 Department of tourism has issued Rs.
 30 crores to facelift Belur and Halebidu for improving religious tourism.
 The Jain temples other than Parshvanatha Basadi, Shantinatha Basadi and Adinatha Basadi in Haledbidu are in a lesser state of preservation.

+The Jain Basadi complex is located within the buffer zone of the Halebidu component of the Sacred Ensembles of the Hoysalas, which was inscribed on the UNESCO World Heritage List in 2023.

 Halebidu is also on the route followed by luxury tourist train - Golden Chariot.